Columbia County To Reduce Single-Use Plastic Checkout Bags

 Plastic production causes huge problems.
 Then once it is around, it is around forever and leeches into our water and food system.
+I support efforts to reduce plastic.

 Single-use plastic checkout bags present a number of problems.